My Deep Sky Observations with the Vespera Pro (Complete List of Observed DSO)

 M 92 Hercules GC Nice globular star cluster with compact core

 M 95 with M 96 and M 105 Leo G Small barred spiral galaxy, relatively faint, but the bar is visible.
 Forms a pair with M 96.
-M 96 and M 105 can be included in the mosaic mode of Vsp Pro.
+M 96 and M 105 can be included in the normal and mosaic mode of Vsp Pro.

 M 97 Owl Nebula, with M 108 Ursa Major PN Small green dot with two dark spots; can be observed together with M 108 with Vespera Pro.